 A series of tools are used to provide a holistic assessment of the level of achievement of student outcomes.
 A combination of both direct and indirect assessment methods are used, depending on the context of the assessment.
-A summary of the assessment tools is shown in Table 11.1: Assessment Frequency refers to the frequency with which each item is collected, and Evaluation Frequency refers to the frequency with which the instructor or program uses the data the make improvements (to the course or program, respectively).
+A summary of the assessment tools is shown in Table 11.1: Assessment Frequency refers to the frequency with which each item is collected, and Evaluation Frequency refers to the frequency with which the data the make improvements (to the course or program, respectively).
 The instruments are described in detail below.